lask0d3/LoginPrototye/Readme.md

 This is a simple login prototype that I created during my first year of university.
 It initially stored collected data in a List temporarily but right now, it moves them to a file Permanently using Streams in java.
-Bear in mind that it is only storing username and password, but the rest can be stored using the same way.
-I will try to move do that when I have time and perhaps store the data into database like MySQL or FireBase.
+Bear in mind that it is only storing username and password details, but the rest can be stored using the same way.
+I will move the rest later when I have time and perhaps store the data into database like JDBC, MySQL or FireBase.
 You will see the update soon.

 Login Page